jeanbaptistedebize/LaHacks/README.md

 ### AI Plant Classification

 FloraQuest is built on top of 3 AI Models for classification.
-We use **Gemini** for initial classification, and we use **FetchAI agents** for more specialized classification.
+We use **Gemini** for initial classification, and we use **ResNet50** for leaf classification and a **Pretrained Model** for disease classification.
 1. Gemini API - General Classifier
     - We use gemini to initially classify the plant based on image and location
     - if Gemini determines the image to be a close-up of a leaf, it will be sent to the leaf classifier